neufeld/AXIOME3/README.md

 ###### 3. Add 'PATH=${PATH}:/Data/reference_databases/qiime2/qiime2-helpers/scripts' to the end of the file

-For vim users, do the following...
+For vim users, you may do the following...

 &nbsp;&nbsp;&nbsp;a) Press Esc button however many times you want (just to make sure you are not in some weird mode).
 2-3 times should suffice.